orayaprolu/orayaprolu/README.md

 ---

 ⚡ *I’m always exploring ways to merge backend engineering with quantitative trading systems.
-If you’re into algo trading, backend infra, or quant dev — let’s connect!*
+If you’re into algo trading, backend infra, or quant dev, let’s connect!*